 It’s tough to produce food without serious physical capital.
 CommonWealth Kitchen provides practical, shared resources to our diverse network so that they have access to the professional equipment they need to get their businesses off the ground and succeed.
-Industrial kitchen facilities for early stage food companies to launch their companies to outsourced manufacturing to help them scale, we provide the physical capital that is essential for new food businesses, and business education and training programming designed to support them along their journey.
+From industrial kitchen facilities for early stage food companies to launch their companies to outsourced manufacturing to help them scale, we provide the physical capital that is essential for new food businesses, and business education and training programming designed to support them along their journey.

 A home is about people, and we have invested significantly in the human capital necessary to provide our businesses with the skills, knowledge, and networks they need to thrive.
 We offer a wide range of business education and training and coordinated market access to more than 100 diverse food companies annually, the majority BIPOC and woman-owned.
 We know that networks matter, and we connect our businesses with the human capital that will be critical to their success.
 Members of our community give back to the incubator to support the success of the next cohorts of entrepreneurs.
 Successive cycles create a wider/stronger network of successful values-aligned businesses, inspiring future entrepreneurs and accelerating the pace of change.